jbroll/tpa-show/README.md

 	* Add user
 	* Delete user
 	* Set boolean custom claims on user.
-* Users - A table compoment using UserData to provide UI access to Add/Delete/Set claims on user.
+* Users - A table component using UserData to provide UI access to Add/Delete/Set claims on user.

 Firebase functions: